TITLE 77: PUBLIC HEALTH

 L) Hot packs, three per vehicle, optional

-M) Emesis basin – one per vehicle
+M) Emesis collection container – one per vehicle

 N) Drinking water – one quart, in non-breakable container; sterile water may be substituted